Investment Fund for Northern Ireland Roadshows hailed a great success

 With both debt and equity finance options available for local entrepreneurs, the fund has been set up to help tackle an identified funding gap throughout Northern Ireland.

-Whiterock Capital Partners will manage the debt fund offering loans of £25,000 up to £2million while Clarendon Fund Managers will provide equity stakes in smaller businesses up to £5million.
+Whiterock will manage the debt fund offering loans of £25,000 up to £2million while Clarendon Fund Managers will provide equity stakes in smaller businesses up to £5million.

 Throughout February the British Business Bank along with both fund managers hosted a series of roadshow events in Omagh, Derry~Londonderry, Ballymena and Newry to speak directly with local business owners and stakeholders on how the fund can support them.